anonymousICVS/PendulumTestBed/README.md

 Set up the computers:

-Draw schematic
+Camera -> EncoderPC -> DecoderAndImageProcessingPC -> PendulumRobot

+Align angle of camera horizontally, find yout the angle the DecoderPC puts out when manually bringing the pendulum to the balancing point.
+Subtract this value in PendulumRobot/controller.py, line 206

 Set up the EV3 robot:
 - Install [ev3dev](http://www.ev3dev.org/)

 ## Questions?
-If you need any help, don't hesitate to contact me: christoph.bachhuber@tum.de
+If you need any help, don't hesitate to contact me: cbachhuber89@gmail.com